 You’ll use the 2D workspace for all types of games.
 In addition to 2D games, the 2D workspace is where you’ll build your interfaces.
-Press F1 to access it.
+Press F1 (or Alt + 1 on macOS) to access it.

 In the 3D workspace, you can work with meshes, lights, and design levels for 3D games.
-Press F2 to access it.
+Press F2 (or Alt + 2 on macOS) to access it.

-Notice the text [perspective] under the toolbar, it is a button that opens a list of options related to the 3D viewport.
+Notice the perspective button under the toolbar, it opens a list of options related to the 3D viewport.

 Read Introduction to 3D for more detail about 3D workspace.

 The Script workspace is a complete code editor with a debugger, rich auto-completion, and built-in code reference.
-Press F3 to access it, and F4 to search the reference.
+Press F3 (or Alt + 3 on macOS) to access it, and F4 to search the reference.

-Finally the AssetLib is a library of Free add-ons, scripts and assets to use in your projects.
+Finally, the AssetLib is a library of free and open source add-ons, scripts and assets to use in your projects.

 Modify the interface¶